 A couple of years ago, I went to Japan and had the time of my life.
 The icing on the cake?
 My flights were almost entirely free.
 It was my first experience using credit card rewards for travel hacking.
 And it was a lot easier than I thought.

 You don’t have to learn every trick in the book to get started with travel hacking.
 If the whole process seems overwhelming to you, here’s a beginner’s guide to getting started with it.
 In this guide, you won’t learn every single travel hack out there, but it does cover the basics of what you need to do to score a free flight on your next trip.
+Plus, I’ve included info on how travel hacking can affect your credit and how to play it safe.

 Oh, and this post does NOT contain credit card affiliate links.
 Here’s why: 1) I talk too much $h!t about credit card companies to ask them for money; 2) I want to avoid any conflicts of interest; 3) I’m too lazy to figure out how that works.